president and vice presidents

 In addition to becoming Epilepsy Society’s president Countess Howe is involved in many local charitable causes and was the High Sheriff of Buckinghamshire in 2010/11.

-David was elected leader of the Conservative Party in December 2005 and became prime minister in May 2010.
+David Cameron was elected leader of the Conservative Party in December 2005 and was prime minister from May 2010 to July 2016.
 He has worked at a senior level in both business and government.

 Sir Colin Chandler